SankalpDhama/Saheli/README.md

 - **Flutter Animations**: Captivate users with engaging Flutter animations, contributing to a 20% increase in user engagement.

-- **Improved Accessibility**: HealthHub is committed to a 25% improvement in healthcare accessibility for rural women, making critical health information readily available.
+- **Improved Accessibility**: Saheli is committed to a 25% improvement in healthcare accessibility for rural women, making critical health information readily available.

 ## Getting Started

-To get started with HealthHub, follow the steps below:
+To get started with Saheli, follow the steps below:

 ### Prerequisites